freshlabs/fresh-connect-wp-plugin/README.txt

 = Where can I ask a question and get help? =

-* Check out our Facebook Mastermind Group, exclusively for members of Fresh Labs products like FastPress: <a href="https://freshlabs.link/fresh-mastermind">Join “Fresh Mastermind” Facebook Group</a>
+* Check out our Facebook Mastermind Group, exclusively for members of Fresh Labs products like FastPress: [Join “Fresh Mastermind” Facebook Group](https://freshlabs.link/fresh-mastermind "Fresh Mastermind")

-* We have a standalone “Fresh Forum” where you can ask questions, share your websites privately for feedback, search the history of questions and more: <a href="https://freshlabs.link/forum">Join the Fresh Forum</a>
+* We have a standalone “Fresh Forum” where you can ask questions, share your websites privately for feedback, search the history of questions and more: [Join the Fresh Forum](https://freshlabs.link/forum "Fresh Forum")

-* Our friendly support team have years of experience with WordPress and are always on hand to help you out: <a href="http://freshlabs.link/support">Contact the Fresh Support Team</a>
+* Our friendly support team have years of experience with WordPress and are always on hand to help you out: [Contact the Fresh Support Team](http://freshlabs.link/support "Fresh Support Team")

 == Changelog ==